 Is this recipe dairy-free?

 It sure it!
-It does not have any dairy in it, so it is perfectly safe for those with a dairy allergy.
-As long as you do not add a scoop of vanilla ice cream on top, you are safe to eat this pie.How to store leftovers?
+It does not have any dairy in it, so it is perfectly safe for those who avoid dairy.
+Unless you use dairy in your pie crusts, you are safe to eat this pie.How to store leftovers?

 Allow for the pie to cool to room temperature then cover with plastic wrap or aluminum foil.
 You can leave it on the counter for up to two days.Nutrition